Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 -

-There were parts I didn't understand in a single workshop, but by participating in this certification course and receiving careful explanations, I was able to understand.
-Tatsuke making is profound.
-I want to make more and more.
-I love it even more.
+After the first workshop, there were parts I didn’t understand, but this time I was able to join the certification course, and thanks to the careful explanations, I was able to understand.
+Making tatsuke is really profound.
+It makes me want to keep making more and more.
+I’m growing to love it even more.

 -

-Although it was a time of heavy snow in Itoshiro, the scenery was healing, and the other participants were friendly, so I was able to make tatsuke while chatting happily.
+It was during the deep snowy season in Itoshiro, but the scenery was soothing, and the other participants were friendly, so I was able to enjoy chatting while making tatsuke.

 -